-We are delighted to announce the opening of the fourth round of the Violet Vines Marshman Centre for Rural Health Research Research Partnership Funding Stream.
-Applications are now open and will close at 5pm on Friday 19th May 2023.
+We are delighted to announce the successful applicants of the fourth round of the Violet Vines Marshman Centre for Rural Health Research Partnership Funding Stream.

 The funding stream supports short-term projects that directly improve the health or well-being of people living in rural and remote locations.
 This means that the number of people benefitting and the extent of benefit, as a direct result of the project, is an important consideration in project assessment.

 Funding will be considered for seed funding of projects, that whilst they do have some direct benefits, can grow through attracting other sources of funding in subsequent stages.

 Proposals must align with the aims and philosophy of the Violet Vines Marshman Centre for Rural Health Research: to improve the health and wellbeing of rural people.
 Through measuring the benefits delivered, projects should promote understanding of good practice for the delivery of research results into communities.